Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions: Introduction

 In autonomous search and rescue tasks, robots need to plan effective exploratory trajectories while avoiding potential hazards to ensure continued operation.
 Balancing both the effectiveness of search and the safety of the robot then becomes a challenge as the environment becomes more complex and cluttered.
 As available free space is reduced, the ability of the robot to reason about where to venture next becomes limited and safety becomes a higher priority leading to ineffective search behaviors.
 To address this problem, we present a safe trajectory planning method for autonomous search in constrained, cluttered environments through integrated development of ergodic trajectory optimization methods~\cite{Mathew_Mezic_2011_Ergodicity, Miller_Murphey_2016_ErgodicExploration, Salman_Ayvali_Choset_2017_ErgodicObstacles} with safety-critical control approaches~\cite{Manjuanth_Nguyen_2021_SafePlanningCBF, Zeng_Zhang_Sreenath_2021_MPC_DiscreteCBF, Sreenath_2021_EnhancingSafetyMPCwithCBF}.

-Ergodic trajectory optimization methods, often referred to as ergodic search~\cite{Mathew_Mezic_2011_Ergodicity, Miller_Murphey_2016_ErgodicExploration}, have emerged with the guarantee of complete coverage over a space, irrespective of the spatial scale~\cite{Mezic_Scott_Redd_2009_DerivationErgodicityDiffScales}.
-These methods cast the problem of exploration over a space as a continuous trajectory optimization problem over time-averaged distributional representations of trajectories.
-The optimization leverages spectral methods to synthesize continuous exploration trajectories over arbitrary scales where the average time spent in a region is proportional to the measure of importance\footnote{Often referred to as a measure of information or an information measure.} assigned to the region.
+Ergodic trajectory optimization methods, often referred to as ergodic search (or exploration)~\cite{Mathew_Mezic_2011_Ergodicity, Miller_Murphey_2016_ErgodicExploration}, have emerged as exploration methods with the guarantee of complete coverage over a space, irrespective of the spatial scale of the space~\cite{Mezic_Scott_Redd_2009_DerivationErgodicityDiffScales}.
+These methods cast the problem of exploration over a space as a continuous trajectory optimization problem using time-averaged distributional representations of trajectories.
+The optimization leverages spectral methods to synthesize continuous exploration trajectories where the average time spent in a region is proportional to the measure of importance\footnote{Often referred to as a measure of information or an information measure.} assigned to the region.
 In addition, some recent adaptations of ergodic search methods have shown the ability to avoid obstacles~\cite{Salman_Ayvali_Choset_2017_ErgodicObstacles, Salman_2018_ErgodicConstrained}; however, they do not provide formal guarantees that the robot will remain in a safe set of states.
 This leads to trajectories that can violate safety conditions and risk collisions with obstacles, themselves, or other robots.
-Having formal guarantees prevents an imbalance of task priority which would ultimately place the robot at risk, but we want to ensure that the task is successful.
-Therefore, this work develops an integrated method that ensures both a complete search over a space and that the generated trajectory remains safe.
+Having formal guarantees prevents an imbalance of task priority which would ultimately place the robot at risk, but impede on task performance.
+Therefore, this work develops an integrated method that ensures both a complete search over a space and that the generated trajectory ensures robot safety.